 With two seasons long since completed, and the third currently airing over the seas, Killing Eve has taken its sweet time coming to South African screens.
 Determined viewers will have made plans to watch this simply superb spy thriller drama series already, but for those who have not, there is excellent news.

 There are so many excellent reasons to watch Killing Eve, which is “a character study on two lives, two women and their circumstances, their homes, their wants, their fears and what keeps them from ending it all.
 It’s just that one happens to be an assassin and the other a spy.”
 Here are seven of them, in no particular order.

-Written by Phoebe Waller-Bridge
+Season 1 is written by Phoebe Waller-Bridge

 Killing Eve is based on the novella Codename Villanelle by Luke Jennings, and written by Phoebe Waller-Bridge (multi award-winning Fleabag, as if you need reminding), who is also an executive producer.

 From the very first moments of the very first episode, the writing and dialogue glitter and cut like shards of diamonds.
 Waller-Bridge is making her distinctive writing mark as well as Aaron Sorkin (The West Wing) has; the ear rejoices in the fast and sharp dialogue that doesn’t hang around to explain itself.
 You either get it, or you don’t.